Maple Roasted Carrots: An Unordinary Tzimmes Recipe

 • 1 tablespoon maple syrup

-• 2 tablespoon good Balsamic vinegar
+• 2 tablespoons good quality Balsamic vinegar

 • 1/2 teaspoon cinnamon powder